oberhamsi/ositestats/README.md

 Each Unique can only contribute one Referer per aggregation although he might really have come from several different sources within that timespan.
 The overall trend should stay the same but this gets more vague the larger the timespan.

-Yet, on small timescales (days to 1 month) this removes the inflation of Users who come repeatedly from an unusaly source like their email, a certain news article or twitter instead of google-ing or entering the domain directly.
+Yet, on small timescales (days to 1 month) this removes the inflation of Users who come repeatedly from an unusal source like their email, a certain news article or twitter instead of google-ing or entering the domain directly.

-IMO this results in the more interesting statistic for Referers: how many new Uniques did you get from a particular Referrer.
+This results in the more interesting statistic for Referers: how many new Uniques did you get from a particular site.

 JSON API
 -----------